ngober/grimoire-archivist/README.md

  * tools
  * ulem

 All relevant packages can be installed with one command:

     apt-get install python2.7 pandoc texlive

 # Running
-Grimoire Archivist can be run by simply typing `make`.
+Grimoire Archivist can be run by simply calling `make`.
 However, there are also other make targets:

  * `make keys`: Get the reddit short codes for grimoire pages
  * `make md`: Pull the markdown content from all of the grimoire pages